tclahr/uac/README.md

 ## Main Features

-- Fast and continuously tested
+- Fast and continuously tested.
-- Runs everywhere with no dependencies (no installation required)
+- Runs everywhere with no dependencies (no installation required).
-- Customizable and extensible collections and artifacts
+- Customizable and extensible collections and artifacts.
-- Respects the order of volatility during artifacts collection
+- Respects the order of volatility during artifacts collection.
-- Collects information from processes running without a binary on disk
+- Collects information from processes running without a binary on disk.
-- Extracts information from files and directories to create a bodyfile (including enhanced file attributes for ext4)
+- Extracts information from files and directories to create a bodyfile (including enhanced file attributes for ext4).
-- Hashes running processes and executable files
+- Hashes running processes and executable files.
-- Acquires volatile memory from Linux systems using avml tool
+- Acquires volatile memory from Linux systems using Microsoft's [avml](https://github.com/microsoft/avml) tool.

 ## Supported Operating Systems